 - A Model, which describes the structure and type of data that the movie data set contains.
-For more information and instructions for viewing the derived model, see Modeling Data. - A Mapping, which is input to the ETL job and maps the source data to the target elements defined in the data model.
-For more information and instructions for viewing the generated mapping, see Working with Mappings. - A Dataset Pipeline, which contains the ETL job that generates the target data set.
-For more information and instructions for viewing the generated pipeline, see Configuring Pipelines.
+For more information and instructions for viewing the derived model, see Modeling Data in the Anzo Deployment and User Guide. - A Mapping, which is input to the ETL job and maps the source data to the target elements defined in the data model.
+For more information and instructions for viewing the generated mapping, see Working with Mappings in the Anzo Deployment and User Guide. - A Dataset Pipeline, which contains the ETL job that generates the target data set.
+For more information and instructions for viewing the generated pipeline, see Configuring Pipelines in the Anzo Deployment and User Guide.